KasperHesse/riscv-core/notes.md

 - Control signals
   - loadPC: input, asserted when a branch or jump is executed and new PC should be loaded
   - nextPC: input, the new pc to go to when loadPC is asserted

-IMEM-connection: Ack should be returned one cycle early (yes/no?)

 ## Decode
 - Control signals